vickmuir/Backup/index.md

 1. Log in to [The IBM Cloud catalog](https://console.bluemix.net/catalog/){:new_window} or the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}
 2. Order a monthly bare metal server.
 You can learn more about ordering bare metal servers [here](https://console.bluemix.net/docs/bare-metal/baremetal-provision.html){:new_window}.
 3. You are redirected to the manage portal to complete the order. <br/>
-  **Note**: EVault backup service isn't available when you're ordering an hourly billed server.
+   >**Note** - EVault backup service isn't available when you're ordering an hourly billed server.
 However, the service can be added later as an upgrade.
 4. Under **Add-ons** section, choose one of the EVault options (other than "None").
 6. Scroll down, and click **Add to Order**.
 7. Find the Host and Domain Names section, then enter host and domain names.
 You can choose any host name and domain that you like.